-Cultures inspire our lives in many different ways, from the way we communicate, dress, and behave to the food we consume and décor we find admirable.
-Each culture embraces a unique style that can be seen in every aspect of the individual within the cultures life.
+Different cultures inspire our lives in many several ways: from the way we communicate, dress, and behave to the food we consume and décor we find admirable.
+Each culture embraces a unique style that can be seen in every aspect of the individual within this place.
 This article draws its inspiration from four very different cultures in the world: Mexican, Italian, Japanese, and Australian.

 For decades, the use of vibrant hues found in Mexican culturally inspired architecture and art has been an unfailingly interesting place to use as inspiration for decorating styles.
 The most intriguing component of this culture is that it embraces differences.
 Elements that immediately come to mind when thinking of a Mexican home are bright colors, vivacious tiles, and the use of ceramics.
 The exterior of this house captures all of these qualities.